Effective January 1, 2022

 Access & Correction

-If you wish to access or update the personal information you submit through our web site, or to make any inquiries about the processing of such information, please contact us at the main office and direct line telephone numbers provided on the web site.
+If you wish to access or update the personal information you submit through our web site, or if you have questions or concerns about our Privacy Policies and Practices, please call 844-856-6646 or use the contact form which can be found on our Contact page.
 We provide individuals with access to their personal information where we believe appropriate, including in situations where you are entitled to access and review your personal information under applicable data protection and privacy laws.